This article answers some frequently asked questions regarding Meraki Systems Manager.

 Devices running pre-iOS 6 will be required to enter a password for every app regardless of whether it is free or paid.

-Yes, we support both Redemption Codes and the Managed Distribution method!
+Yes, we support both Redemption Codes, Managed Distribution, and the Device Assignment method!
 If you add a non-free App, you'll see a field for you to enter VPP codes.
 Note, there's no way for us to verify if a code is valid or not -- make sure all codes are unused before adding to Systems Manager

 Paid apps can only be reclaimed and reassigned only if it is deployed on a supervised iOS device.
 More details on how to do this are here: http://support.apple.com/kb/HT5188